jduar/static_page_generator/README.md

 This is a static page generator.

 I initially only wanted to create a simple website.
-Most of the tools I work with are overkill for a static website and I didn't feel like copying HTML over to a bunch of places.
+Most of the tools I work with are overkill for a static website and I didn't feel like hand writing and copying HTML code a bunch of times.

-I could technically learn how to use one of the many available static website generating tools, but I felt like the concept itself seemed simple enough, so I might aswell do it myself.
+I could technically learn how to use one of the many available static website generating tools, but I felt like the concept itself seemed simple enough that I might aswell do it myself.

 So here it is.
 By this point, I can't even remember exactly what I wanted to create a website for, but whatever it might be, this tool aims to help me do that.

+[UPDATE AUGUST 2022]

+By this point, this is less of a generic static page generator and more of static picture gallery website generator.
+It is what it is.

 ## Functionality